chimay/wheel/README.md

 - intuitive completion with multi-pattern support for prompting functions
 - dedicated buffers, in which you can filter and select elements, besides using the full power of your editor
+- edit modes, that allow you to reflect your changes in a dedicated buffer to the original file(s)

 All is written in classical Vimscript.